January 1922

 Parkinson (2004), pg 208; McDermott (2001), pg 154

-The remaining members unanimously elect Griffith as President and agree his new cabinet as follows: Arthur Griffith - President; Michael Collins - Minister of Finance; William Cosgrave - Local Government; Charles Gavin Duffy - Foreign Affairs; Kevin O'Higgins - Economic Affairs; Richard Mulcahy - Defence and E J Duggan - Home Affairs.
+The remaining members unanimously elect Griffith as President of the Dáil and agree his new cabinet as follows: Arthur Griffith - President; Michael Collins - Minister of Finance; William Cosgrave - Local Government; Charles Gavin Duffy - Foreign Affairs; Kevin O'Higgins - Economic Affairs; Richard Mulcahy - Defence and E J Duggan - Home Affairs.
 (Five other non-cabinet members are appointed later.)
+Regan says that Griffith was “somewhat reluctantly” appointed President of the Republic.

-(Townshend makes the interesting point that the subordination of the IRA to the Dáil had been led by Brugha who was now a leading anti-Treatyite – See November 16th 1921 - and the IRA Executive had been wound up – See September 15th 1921.
+(Townshend makes the note worthy point that the subordination of the IRA to the Dáil had been led by Brugha who was now a leading anti-Treatyite – See Nov-16-21/3 - and the IRA Executive had been wound up – See Sep-15-21/1.
 Townshend also notes that there had been no IV/IRA Convention since 1917.)

 Hopkinson (1988), pg 59; Macardle (1999), pgs 649-650; Curran (1980), pg 163; Townshend (2014), pg 390